Featured Post

 This is a cross-post of a blog I wrote on the Edubloggers Alliance social network site.
 If you are a blogging educator we would love to have you join and contribute to the community.
 Cross post from your blog, write original content, ask blogging questions, and meet other educators who are blogging for themselves or with students.
 Hope to see you all there!
 If you aren’t blogging yet but have been thinking about it, join us and get the support of other edubloggers.

 Blog posting is hard.
 No, not the actual act of posting, but the revealing of yourself to the world.
-It isn’t like writing for a magazine or writing a novel (those have their own challenges), because that kind of writing goes pas multiple eyes, editors, and a process to perfect it.
+It isn’t like writing for a magazine or writing a novel (those have their own challenges), because that kind of writing goes past multiple eyes, editors, and a process that perfects it.
 Blogging is different.
-My eyes are the only ones that have read it until I hit “publish”.
+My eyes are the only ones that have read it until I hit “publish.”
 The perfectionist in me reads, and re-reads, and runs it through a grammar and spell check and then reads it again.
 There is always a moment of hesitation before you commit to clicking the publish button because in the back of your mind, you know you probably missed something.

 You try to convince yourself that it is no big deal…that people don’t really read your posts anyway.
 At best, they probably just skim.
 And so, you take the leap and hit publish, knowing that you can always come back and edit any problems.
 Of course, that is only after thousands of eyes have scrutinized it and judged you.
 You are, after all, a teacher.
 You aren’t supposed to make mistakes.